hakimshifat/ONotes1/1st Semester/Physics/Lens.md

 	3.Focus Length: It is a property of lens or mirrors that determines how strongly a lens or a mirror would converge or diverge light.
 It is basically the distance between optical center and Principle focus. [[Focal length.excalidraw]]

-	4.Nodal Points and nodal planes:
+	4.Nodal Points and Nodal planes: